teamliftr/framework/docs/FUTURE_ADDITIONS.md

 # Future additions
 TeamLiftr’s commitment to continuous improvement extends to the framework itself — we’re always looking to make TeamLiftr better, and want it to be as useful as possible for product engineering teams.

+If you’d like to help with the development of TeamLiftr, we’d love to hear from you.
+Here are some ways to get involved:

+   - **Provide Feedback** by [opening an issue](https://github.com/teamliftr/framework/issues/new) in our [GitHub repository](https://github.com/teamliftr/framework).
+   - **Propose a Change** by [submitting a pull request](https://github.com/teamliftr/framework/pulls).
+   - **Join Our Community** by signing up to the [TeamLiftr Community on Slack](https://join.slack.com/t/teamliftr/shared_invite/zt-17s1ssb6b-1~k1AzVajRxCxbJHxqMpRw).

 ## Suggested Metrics
 We are currently developing a suite of suggested metrics for the Framework.
 Each metric will be linked to a specific topic from the assessments, and will be designed as a way for teams to measure the progress of their improvement projects.